Skip to content

 tar -xvzf alertmanager*

-2. Move binaries and set permissions - copy the binaries to a system directory and set appropriate permissions
+2. Copy the binaries to the system directory and set permissions:

 cd alertmanager-0.28.0-rc.0.linux-amd64